 Trusting all of the processes, data and metrics you have in place is a big part of creating a long-range plan that's going to be effective--whether it's a turbulent market or not.
 The difference, Kim pointed out, is that you need to be more rigorous during times of crisis--driving improvements in order to stay as efficient as possible.

 "Look at what's going well [and] what's not going well.
 Go back to those KPIs and what we know drives the business," she said.
 "What are the things that historically have always kept the business humming or have been the areas of investment?
 And challenge those areas of investment and make sure that they're the right ones.
 There's an opportunity to double down on those things that are working well and then identify areas where you can drive more efficiencies or pull back."

-From there, she continued, it’s all about prioritizing based on what you find.
-But the same underlying philosophies you’ve always depended on should lead your way—whether you’re in a time of boom or bust.
+From there, she continued, it's all about prioritising based on what you find.
+But the same underlying philosophies you've always depended on should lead your way--whether you're in a time of boom or bust.

 Of course, part of planning is setting targets.
 And in times of turmoil, some adjustments to those targets may be necessary.

 "Things are changing very rapidly," Brian pointed out.
 "And if, for example, your construction plan was 30 more units this year, you need a dose of reality and it probably needs to be 20.
 Because the supply chain just isn't there."

 This is where getting too focused on the way you've always done things could be dangerous.
 Going after unrealistic targets, he suggested, could burn your people out as they aim to achieve what may be impossible in today's climate.
 "I think it's really important to just be honest with yourself, take the ego out of the equation, reset expectations as needed and then just keep communicating.
 Make sure that we're all on the same page," he added.